Think-iT-Labs/edc-samples/transfer/transfer-06-consumer-pull-http/README.md

 Of course, this is the simplest possible negotiation sequence.
 Later on, both connectors can also send counter offers in addition to just confirming or declining an offer.

-> Please in case you have some issues with the jq option, not that it's not mandatory, and you can
-> drop it from the command. it's just used to format the output, and the same advice should be
-> applied to all calls that use `jq`.

 ```bash
 curl -d '{
            "connectorId": "provider",